Hybrid Bonding Makes Strides Toward Manufacturability

 As a result, Intel and others are exploring alternatives to pick-and-place, such as fluidic self-alignment that uses tiny beads of water and a guiding patterns on both dies to self-align structures.
 [3] The process is being jointly developed by CEA-Leti and Intel.
 Importantly, die-to-wafer can be misaligned in x, z and theta (rotational) directions.
 Liquid confinement brings down the die-to-wafer misalignment to 200nm under specific conditions.
 While not suited for production yet, the process has the potential to replace time-consuming die placement with an estimated 10X improvement in throughput.

 Direct die-to-wafer bonding processes are significantly less complex than a collective die-to-wafer approach that places only known good die on a reconstructed wafer, which is then bonded to another wafer.
-However, direct bonding suffers from contamination because the die placement tool directly contacts the sensitive bond surface, requiring very high tool cleanliness and perhaps in situ die cleaning capability.
+However, direct bonding suffers from contamination issues because the die placement tool directly contacts the sensitive bond surface, requiring very high tool cleanliness and perhaps in situ die cleaning capability.

 Thermal challenges